sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 This document provides an overview of the implementation of making the SWSS Logger persistent for SWSS Syncd and SAI components.

 # Motivation
-Loglevel verbosity is part of the configuration of the OS. today not presistent and we have require to it persistent after rebotIt will be convenient if the loglevel will be persistent to reboot the same as the other OS configuration.
+Loglevel verbosity is part of the configuration of the OS.
+Today the loglevel is not persistent to reboot.
+We have a requirement to make it save the loglevel configuration after reboot as the other OS configuration.

-# todo update add sonic to table
+# todo update
 # Definitions/Abbreviation
 | Abbreviation  | Description                               |
 |---------------|-------------------------------------------|